 New Visitation Policies in Blackford County Jail Due to COVID-19 Coronavirus

-Because of concerns for the safety and wellness of both staff and inmates at the Blackford County Jail in Hartford City, Indiana, contact visits of any type will be suspended until further notice.
+Because of concerns for the safety and wellness of both staff and inmates at the Blackford County Jail in Hartford City, Indiana, contact visits of any type may be suspended.

 Approved Non-contact visits with family, friends and the inmate’s lawyers may still be allowed when at-home or onsite video visitation is not available, however given that new guidelines are changing daily please check the visitation page or call 765-348-0930 for updates.